abhishek-archlinux/AnimeWatch/README.md

 vo=opengl {or anything that works on your system}

 ###Some global Shortcuts:
-L : show/hide Player
+L : show/hide Player ('shift+L' in pyqt5 version)

-g : show/hide Settings column
+g : show/hide Settings column ('shift+G' in pyqt5 version)

 shift+f: fullscreen Application not the player